The Petit Lenormand can be clearly traced to an oracle called ‘Das Spiel der Hofnung’

-Well, we know with very good certainty that Mlle Lenormand used a variety of divination techniques and tools ranging from ordinary playing cards, to palmistry, and even astrology in order to read peoples’ fortunes, but nowhere in her writings do we have any indication of her using any of the cards that now bear her name, or this ‘Game of Hope’ for that matter.
+Well, we know with very good certainty that Ms. Lenormand used a variety of divination techniques and tools ranging from ordinary playing cards, to palmistry, and even astrology in order to read peoples’ fortunes, but nowhere in her writings do we have any indication of her using any of the cards that now bear her name, or this ‘Game of Hope’ for that matter.

 We do, however, have several accounts where she personally used ordinary playing cards.
 These were perhaps her preferred method because carrying ordinary playing cards wasn’t a crime.
-Carrying a Tarot deck with her everywhere she went, however, might have stirred up a lot more trouble with the authorities at the time, and it is no wonder that the sign on her door said: “Libraire” and didn’t refer to any fortune telling services!
+Carrying a Tarot deck with her everywhere she went, might have stirred up a lot more trouble with the authorities at the time, and it is no wonder that the sign on her door said: “Libraire” (bookstore in English) and didn’t refer to any fortune telling services!

 Irrespective of their origins, the Petit Jeu Lenormand has seen a tremendous amount of success over the centuries, and I hope that you will still take pleasure in using them as much as I do.
-I will, however, continue my research and to follow Mlle Lenormand’s footsteps and let you all know what I do find out on Learn Lenormand.